FatOK estimates the fitness state for adults from the four points of view:

 Therefore at the first start FatOK ask your permissions to read and write in the common Health App database the height, weight and the body fat percentage.
 It also asks the permission to read the date of birth to calculate age and the sex because in general the estimations are different for men and women and depend on the age.

 Before you begin, check that you entered the date of birth and sex (male or female) in Health app.
-They are entered in Data / All section of the Health App.
 Health App does not allow other applications change this values.

 When you run FatOk first time, start from entering the height if it was not entered in Health App because the estimations depend on the height.

 WARNING: You should be aware the FatOK gives only the estimations (see the formal medical disclaimer).
 This estimations are approximately correct for the majority of people but not for all.
 In case of doubt always seek the advice of your physician or other qualified health provider.

 You also should be very careful when you continue to loose your weight in the "healthy" interval.
 The point is that though the weight of most healthy persons indeed is in the "healthy" interval, it does not mean that each of them can reach any point in the "healthy" interval without the damage for her / his health.
 The same is true for the waist also.

 As for the rate of the probability, a 2010 study that followed 11,000 subjects for up to eight years concluded that waist-to-height ratio is a much better measure of the risk of heart attack, stroke or death than the more widely used body mass index.[6,1].
 Also a 2010 systematic review of published studies concluded that waist-to-height ratio may be advantageous because it avoids the need for age-, sex- and ethnic-specific boundary values[6, 7]

 In general FatOK estimations of the fitness are approximately valid for the adults of the age 21 years old or older.
 US Military Body Fat Standard and body fat percentage estimations approximately valid for the adults of the age 17 years and older.